 If you've never made a lattice pie crust, here are a few tips to help.

 - For gluten free pie, you want to roll your dough out with ample flour to make it easier to handle.
-I usually use 1 Tbsp below the dough and 1 Tbsp on top.
+I usually use 1 tablespoon below the dough and 1 tablespoon on top.

 - Once your dough is rolled into a large circle (at least as big as your pie pan), cut into strips.
 You can do strips of equal width like I did here or vary between wide and narrow.